tcjr/daily-photo-client/BUTTON_SETUP.md

 ## Troubleshooting

 ### Button Not Detected
-- Check wiring connections
-- Verify GPIO pin number in config.json
+- Verify GPIO pin number in config.json matches your hardware
 - Check if another service is using the GPIO pin
 - Run `gpioinfo` to see GPIO status
+- Ensure the button monitoring service has proper GPIO permissions

 ### Service Won't Start
 - Check logs: `sudo journalctl -u daily-photo-button.service`